 Activity 1.
-Principles, values and benefits of OS, main challenges in OS implementation
+Principles, values and benefits of OS

 This activity starts with homework where trainees are asked to read UNESCO Recommendation on Open Science and fill in the double-entry reading journal.
 The purpose of the reading journal is to give trainees an opportunity to express their thoughts and reflect on the text.
 It is followed by classroom discussion in a form of Socratic seminar on principles and values of OS, as well as main benefits and challenges in OS implementation.